amizhen/Google-Mentorship-Project-2022/data/raw/README.md

 </LookAt>
 ```

 KML files need to be parsed by an XML parser which is more annoying.
-They also contain a huge chunk of text which is html written with escape sequences:
+They also contain a huge chunk of text which is html written with escape sequences.
+These sections are found under the description tag.

 ```
 &lt;ul class="textattributes"&gt;